barbara0205/WRO/README.md

 | <img src="media/development/version_3/ford1.jpeg" width="200"> | <img src="media/development/version_3/bottom.jpeg" width="200"> |

 ### 4.4.
 Version 4
+- about the robot: this was our final robot that we went to the competition with, it was also build out of lego bricks, it worked with help of distance sensors
+- problem: ????
 | Front | Rear |
 |---|---|
 | <img src="media/development/version_4/front.jpeg" width="200"> | <img src="media/development/version_4/rear.jpeg" width="200"> |